tuongphantrue/interest-rate-emailer/README.md

 simple `requests.get()` (no browser, no PDF library) now covers all ten.

-Each bank's page has two tables: "tại Quầy" (at the counter — the standard, walk-in rate) and "Trực tuyến" (online, usually a bit higher).
-The fetcher reads the counter table specifically, then the row labeled "12" (months).
+Each bank's page has two tables: "tại Quầy" (at the counter — the standard, walk-in rate) and "Trực tuyến" (online, usually noticeably higher — that gap is each bank's incentive to get you using the app instead of a branch).
+The fetcher reads the **online** table specifically — that's what actually matches the rate shown in a bank's own app — then the row labeled "12" (months), falling back to the counter table if a bank's page doesn't have a separate online one.
 If a bank's page layout changes and the row can't be found, the error includes a snippet of what the page actually contained, so a failure is diagnosable from the email itself rather than requiring another round of guessing — check `fetch_bank_deposit_rate()` in `interest_rate_emailer.py` against whatever that snippet shows.

-Each bank also offers other terms, online-only promotions, and balance-tiered rates not captured here — the 12-month counter rate is a reasonable single number for comparison, not necessarily the *best* rate any given bank currently offers (24hmoney.vn's own page, linked in the email, has the full table per bank).
+Each bank also offers other terms, new-customer promotions, and balance-tiered rates not captured here (e.g. a large-balance tier can run well above the standard online rate) — the 12-month online rate is a reasonable single number for comparison, not necessarily the *best* rate any given bank currently offers (24hmoney.vn's own page, linked in the email, has the full table per bank).